Amps to Volt-Amps (VA) Conversion Calculator

 Before converting amps to volt-amps it will be helpful to understand more about what these measurements are.
 An amp (A) is a measure of electric current, while a volt-ampere (VA) is a measure of apparent power in an electrical circuit.

-Because this is a conversion from current and voltage to power, it’s possible to use the formula for power.
+Because this is a conversion from current and voltage to power, it’s possible to use the Watt’s Law power formula, which states that power is equal to the voltage times the current in an electrical circuit.

 Power = Voltage × Current